oinanoanalysis/h5oina/H5OINAFile.md

 ## <a name="whatsnew"></a> What's New

+* 7.0
+  * Add the ability to export spectral data both EDS smartMaps and EDS smartLines.
+* 6.0
+  * Add support for Unity, including export of multidetector systems with Unity and an auxillary detector.
 * 5.0
   * Add support for electron backscatter diffraction patterns (EBSPs)
   * Add support for feature/particle analysis